- When Do Kids Become Adults In Parents’ Eyes

 Many would argue that there’s a terrible disconnect with some of these numbers.

-Interestingly, in some countries, there are special circumstances where the age requirements are different for some individuals.
+Interestingly, in some countries, there are special circumstances where the age requirements differ for some individuals.

 When Do Kids Become Adults According To Science